ximingwen/explainable-sarcasm-detection/README.md

 }
 ```

 ## References

 [1].
 Khodak, Mikhail, Nikunj Saunshi, and Kiran Vodrahalli. ["A large self-annotated corpus for sarcasm."](https://arxiv.org/abs/1704.05579) Proceedings of the Eleventh International Conference on Language Resources and Evaluation.
 2018.

 [2].
 Celli, Fabio, et al. ["Workshop on computational personality recognition (shared task)."](http://www.aaai.org/ocs/index.php/ICWSM/ICWSM13/paper/download/6190/6306) Proceedings of the Workshop on Computational Personality Recognition.
 2013.

+After preparing all features. you could go into folder /src  to run all the current training files.

+The one training file now has over 0.8 accuracy and good prototypical diversity is all-feature-without-cnn.py